Participants will receive “AST Level 1” certification, which is recognized by Avalanche Canada.

 - 19 hrs of direct instruction

-- All Manuals as required by the CAC, including the Avaluator
+- All Manuals as required by the Avalanche Canada, including the Avaluator

 - Industry-recognized certificate of completion